Ba-Charaf/mindguard/STORE_DESCRIPTION.md

 # Chrome Web Store Listing

 ## Short Description (132 characters max)
-Block distracting websites with smart timers.
-Get 3 daily restarts.
+Protecting your attention - Block distracting websites with smart timers.
 Stay focused and achieve your goals. 🛡️

 ## Detailed Description

-**Stay focused and reclaim your time with MindGuard - Focus Blocker!** 🛡️
+**Protecting your attention - Stay focused and reclaim your time with MindGuard!** 🛡️

 Struggling with distractions?
 MindGuard helps you take control by blocking time-wasting websites with smart, configurable timers.
 Unlike other blockers, MindGuard gives you flexibility with daily restarts while keeping you accountable to your goals.